AnnaL001/akan-name-generator/README.md

 * Using a mobile device/laptop ensure you have access to internet connection
 * To get the web application's code on your GitHub repository, you can fork the repository from the main branch; by pressing the 'Fork' button
 * To get the web application's code on your local machine, you can clone the repository from the main branch or download the ZIP folder; by navigating to the 'Code' button
-* Otherwise to view the final web application, navigate to the link below <br>
+* Otherwise to view the web application, navigate to the link below <br>
   https://annal001.github.io/akan-name-generator/
 ## Known Bugs
 The application does not have appropriate validation of day in regards to the month of February in a year that's either a leap year or not.